leandromferreira/Courses-and-Tutorials/README.md

 # Course-and-Tutorials
-Repository with codes and applications that I developed during the courses and tutorials I did.
+Repository with codes and applications that i developed during the courses and tutorials i did.